Meet Alex Caspero

 I crave it on chilly, snowy nights and the leftovers always make the perfect lunch.
 Therefore, this Tuscan kale soup is a medley of some of my favorite winter foods: tender orzo pasta, fire-roasted tomatoes, and kale in a spicy broth.

-Overall, a hit with both my family and hundreds of readers, this Tuscan Kale Soup is no exception and guaranteed to be a winner in your house as well.
+A hit with both my family and hundreds of readers, this Tuscan Kale Soup is no exception and is guaranteed to be a winner in your house as well.

 In addition, you will need:

-First, add a thin layer of olive oil or vegetable oil on the bottom of the stock pot and let it get hot before adding in the onions, celery and carrots.
+First, add a thin layer of olive oil or vegetable oil on the bottom of the stock pot or Dutch oven and let it get hot before adding in the onions, celery, and carrots.

 Cook the vegetables over medium-low heat until soft and slightly browned.
 This may take up to 20 minutes, just make sure to stir often so it doesn’t burn.
 This is where much of the flavor for the soup comes, so don’t rush it.